 - Use only one tab to paste the script.

-- If the Selenium IDE cannot perform the recording for a certain event (Example: Drag and Drop), leverage the Selenium Python Script option.
+- If the Selenium IDE cannot do the recording for a certain event (Example: Drag and Drop), leverage the Selenium Python Script option.
 For any questions, contact OpsRamp Support.

 - Python script runs only from private locations.

 - Locations: Refers to the desired locations from where you want to monitor.